STUDENTS Policy

 student expression regarding a variety of topics may be beneficial to the

-can engender tolerance for diverse viewpoints.
-The District, however, has
+issues can engender tolerance for diverse viewpoints.
+The District,

-the obligation to ensure that student expression is consistent with the
+however, has the obligation to ensure that student expression is consistent

-District’s educational mission.
-Accordingly, the District has adopted
+with the District’s educational mission.
+Accordingly, the District has

-guidelines to regulate student expression in a manner consistent with the
+adopted guidelines to regulate student expression in a manner consistent with

 STUDENTS Policy